Meet the Gift Planning Team

 Richard Luong, Gift Planning Liaison, PETA Foundation

 Richard comes to the PETA Foundation Gift Planning department from PETA’s Cruelty Investigations division which gives him an interesting perspective when speaking with PETA members.
 Richards’s interest in animal rights sprang from a passion for social justice issues, and he has always wanted to help give a voice to those who are overlooked and marginalized in our communities.
 This led him from law school, to working for environmental groups, and ultimately to PETA.
 “I’ve always admired PETA’s unwavering commitment and dedication to helping animals, and I’m very happy to be a part of making great strides for animals.”
-Richard shares his home with Lula, a companion rat.
+Richard shares his home with companion dog Fife.

 Daniella Ramadei, Philanthropic Specialist-Gift Planning, PETA Foundation

 Daniella became vegan at age 12 after reading PETA and Buddhist literature.
 Her animal advocacy began with love for her family’s dogs and volunteering at animal shelters.
 Studying and working overseas exposed her to the dire circumstances of animals around the world.
 After law school, Daniella worked as a legal researcher for a charity devoted to shutting down puppy mills and pet stores.
 She continues to volunteer at local animal shelters and events educating the public on animal issues.
 Daniella says, “I’m delighted to use my expertise to assist compassionate people in supporting the fight against animal suffering.”

 Kristin Salsano, Senior Gift Planning Liaison, PETA Foundation